department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits.md

 <div class="va-introtext">

-We give the surviving spouses, children, and parents of deceased Servicemembers and Veterans a range of benefits.
+We give the surviving spouse, children, and parents of deceased Servicemembers and Veterans a range of benefits.
 These may include tax-free monetary benefits and help paying for the deceased's funeral service.

 </div>